 When a cruise ship is has been sailing in one region, and takes a long trip to start cruising another region, this journey is often billed as a "repositioning cruise."
 They allow guests to spend a lot of time on the ship, usually at a far lower nightly cost than other sailings.
 Let's look at where they go and why they're often so long...

 Aren't ships always changing position?

 Often we think of cruise ships as repeating the same itinerary or two over and over, but that isn't always the case.
-For one, some ships, especially smaller ships in the upper-premium and luxury end of the market, may roam around quite a bit, repeating an itinerary a few times, but not at all like a contemporary line may keep a ship alternating the same two itineraries for months or longer.
+Some ships, especially smaller ships in the upper end of the market, may roam around quite a bit, repeating itineraries far less than you might see on the mega-ships of contemporary cruise lines.
 More commonly though, a ship might spend one part of the year in one region, and the rest in a totally different part of the world.
 Let's look at the Royal Princess' 2016/2017 schedule as an example:

 - November 6th through April 9th - sailing out of Port Everglades (Ft Lauderdale), alternating primarily between 10 and 20 night Southern Caribbean sailings

 - April 19th - Port Everglades to Rome (28 nights) *repositioning*

 - May 28th - sailing 7 to 21 night sailings out of Rome, Athens, and Barcelona

 - October 21st - Barcelona to Ft Lauderdale (15 nights) *repositioning*